Income Tax Act 2007

 1. This section applies in the circumstances described in section FC 1(1)(a) or (b) when residential land is transferred on a person’s death and section FC 5 does not apply.

-2. Section CB 6A (Disposal within 2 years: bright-line test for residential land) does not apply to the transfer of residential land, including any intervening transfer to an executor or administrator (see also: section CB 6A(5)(b)).
+2. Section CB 6A (Disposal within 2 years: bright-line test for residential land) does not apply to the transfer of residential land (see also: section CB 6A(5)(c)).

 3. If the residential land is transferred to a person who disposes of it, and the person derives income, the cost of the land to the person is—